SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

 UnselectedOptionTextColor         The color to use for the text for unselected
                                   multi-choice options

-8. DCT-style Color Theme Settings
+7. DCT-style Color Theme Settings
 =================================
 The following options are valid for DCT-style theme files:
 ----------------------------------------------------------
-TextEditColor                     The color for the message text

 QuoteLineColor                    The color for quoted lines in the message

 TopBorderColor1                   The first color to use for the